DangerBlack/DeviantArt-watchRSS/README.md

 be sure to have apache well configured on the server because each time you want to see your WATCH you need to reach the folder where devwatch.php be.
 For example http://mywebsite.com/folder/devwatch.php

-finally you can make that wtch a rss using this amazing web site:
+finally you can make that watch a rss using this amazing web site:

 [Page2Rss http://page2rss.com/](http://page2rss.com/)